MINDFULNESS

 The Process: Awareness is the first step to mindfulness, resulting from relaxed attention.
 When you’re practicing mindfulness, you are attentive to your surroundings, your thoughts, and your feelings.
 This attention is not forced, with a soft focus rather than hard concentration.
 Once awareness is in place, practice acceptance of your feelings of comfort or discomfort, 'positive' or 'negative' thoughts, and just letting them be without judgment as they drift into and out of your mind without latching onto anything.
 You are accepting the reality of your situation through mindful thinking and gathering these thoughts for you to work on them (you can read more about the practice of radical acceptance which falls under mindfulness).
 The mindfulness mindset works in conjunction with the practices mentioned on the MNSTR Method page; to attain greater focus and a calmer mind so that you can navigate this world filled with distractions, people, and events more effectively.
 Sounds easy in theory and realistically it can be, but it does take conscious practice to transform how one used to interact with their emotions and situations.

 I was driven to no longer be affected by the symptoms of my C-PTSD with the main intention being to heal someday, however long it takes, and carefully handling it one symptom at a time.
-It took me a couple of months to get to a point where my mind wasn't actively carrying the emotions and scars of my past experiences to my present moment.
+It took me a couple of months to get to a point where my mind wasn't actively carrying the emotions of my past experiences to my present moment.
 As a result of daily mindfulness, along with guided meditations, journaling, skating, and several other practices...
 I felt more content and calmer in my mind which is a significant contrast to how I was before I started.
 I have minimal anxiety in my every day and am able to focus on what's right in front of me, and what I can control which are my thoughts + reactions.
 Combining practice and intention helps to achieve this, I still have days where several factors may contribute to my anxiety but I have previously prepared coping mechanisms that take me out of that mode, and it became easier each time through repetition.
 Making things happen begins with having meaningful intentions for the things that you do every day; It could be something small like being more present with your tasks while doing them without distractions or it can also be something major, such as wanting to heal from your mental health condition(s).
 I had that same intention when I started working on my mental health a few years ago and continue to work on it.

 To add to this, mindfulness is also a core component of self-compassion which helped me change the negative inner voice that I had ever since I was a child, this took some work but I have a much kinder inner voice now.
 Combining the two can help greatly change the way you think and live your life.
 I've compiled some thoughts below from Dr. Kristin Neff's Self-compassion website...